Dark Matter in a Singlet Extended Inert Higgs Doublet Model: Introduction

 The greatest achievement of the Large Hadron Collider (LHC) has been the discovery of the missing building block of the Standard Model (SM), the Higgs boson~\cite{ATLAS:2012yve,CMS:2012qbp}.
 This discovery opened a new era in particle physics, where whilst there has been no direct evidence of new physics beyond the SM, yet, there are many reasons to believe that new physics should be present at, or about, the \textrm{TeV} scale.

 Even though the Higgs boson was successfully discovered, many questions remain.
 One such question is understanding the nature of Dark Matter (DM)~\cite{Bertone:2016nfn,Bertone:2004pz}.
 Though this is one of the great problems in the SM there are no strong clues to explain DM, even though it is needed to explain astrophysical and cosmological observations.
 This has motivated many people to consider extensions to the SM where one or more scalar fields are added.
 In this way, DM can be classified into thermal or non-thermal cases.
 In the thermal case, DM particles are in both thermal and chemical equilibrium with other particles in the thermal soup of a very early epoch of the universe.
 As the Universe expands and temperature decreases, the thermal DM candidate will freeze out and become detectable through relic density measurements.
 This is considered as the simplest scenario of DM candidates, known as a Weakly Interacting Massive Particle (WIMP)~\cite{LopezHonorez:2006gr,LopezHonorez:2010eeh}.
 The WIMP scenario is the most studied in the literature as it possesses many attractive properties and is also relevant to many types of DM searches.
-A WIMP could have a mass of the order of the electroweak weak scale, $m_{DM} \sim 10~\text{GeV}-1~\text{TeV}$, and has couplings to the SM fields of the electroweak couplings order~\cite{Chakraborti:2018aae}.
+A WIMP could have a mass of the order of the electroweak weak scale, $m_{DM} \sim 10~\text{GeV}-1~\text{TeV} $, and has couplings to the SM fields of the order of the electroweak couplings~\cite{Chakraborti:2018aae}.

 Several cosmological and astrophysical observations during the last decades have provided strong evidence for the existence of DM within the Universe.
-The amount of DM has been precisely measured by the Planck satellite mission as~\cite{Planck:2018vyg}
+The amount of the cold dark matter (CDM) has been precisely measured by the Planck satellite mission as~\cite{Planck:2018vyg}

-where the cold matter (CDM) content is estimated to comprise roughly $26\%$ of the overall energy within the Universe~\cite{Ade:2015xua}.
+where the CDM content is estimated to comprise roughly $26\% $ of the overall energy within the Universe~\cite{Ade:2015xua}.

+The phenomenology of DM has been investigated in various extensions of the SM, the simplest one being the inert Higgs doublet model (IDM), which has two SU(2) doublets in the scalar sector~\cite{Deshpande:1977rw}.
+The IDM was examined and constrained within the framework of LHC phenomenology, both in relation to the Higgs boson discovery and DM constraints.
+Moreover the model offered a rich phenomenology related to various aspects of DM, see Refs.~\cite{Deshpande:1977rw,LopezHonorez:2006gr,Gustafsson:2007pc}.
+The IDM, though theoretically well-motivated as a minimal consistent DM explanation, failed to adequately explain the existence of DM in the region of intermediate mass (100 - 500)~\textrm{GeV}.
+An extension of this scenario is to consider a type of model with extensions of the SM that may address the possible origin of DM.
+One such model is the singlet extended inert Higgs doublet model, where an inert Higgs doublet and a real scalar singlet is added the SM.